jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on talking about themselves.
 They’re happy with the way things are.
 They want to be heroes atop the hierarchy forever.

 But like an aging sitcom, it never lasts.
 Eventually the people’s problems pile up, and they soon need a true hero again.

+**Good ruling philosophy**: Like a good story, it is meant to correct problem in the world by the creation, or destruction, or a pivotal tool.
+It's lead by protagonist whose selected by the people to be their best chance.
+Once the story is over, the leader willfully returns to being an equal member of the community.

+**Bad ruling philosophy**: Like a bad story, its meant to be lead by leaders who don't want to change the world, and return to equality.
+They distract the masses from this undeserved leadership with spectacle.

 ## Neo Douglass